mthaler/Monte-Carlo/README.md

 # Monte-Carlo
-Monte Carlo Methods to calculate Pi
+Monte Carlo Method to estimate the value pi